Program of Study

 - Participants will make lasting collegial relationships and pursue mutual peer mentoring partnerships within their workshop cohort.

-- How do the seemingly contradictory terms of “Freedom and Unity” relate to the Vermont experience during the late 1700s and to the general American experience in 2021?
+- How do the seemingly contradictory terms of “Freedom and Unity” relate to the Vermont experience during the late 1700s and to the contemporary Vermont experience?

 - How do different value systems contribute to social conflicts?